• Skip to main content

 X-rays should also be evaluated for any probable pathology that could lead to acquired positive ulnar variance.
 Comparison radiographs of the other side are often helpful.

-Neutral rotation posterior-anterior wrist x-ray is done for determining the ulnar variance.
+A neutral rotation posterior-anterior wrist x-ray is done to determine the ulnar variance.
 The image is taken with the elbow flexed at 90 degrees and the forearm in neutral rotation.

 MRI